mk-fg/reliable-discord-client-irc-daemon/README.rst

   something to a channel, as discord has no concept of "joining" for publics.

 ``/j #axsd.offtopic`` (/join) as you'd do with regular IRC to start shitposting there.
+Channels joins/parts in IRC side do not affect discord in any way.

 Run ``/t`` (/topic) command to show more info on channel-specific commands, e.g. ``/t log`` to fetch and replay backlog starting from last event before last